 Sometimes a door will open into a room where the room's layout then shows a double-door.
-In this case the players need to put another door on the next to the original one, to represent one large, single double-door.
+In this case the players need to place another door next to the original one.
 The players decide which side to put the new door piece on (left or right of the original door).